 Solenoids are at the heart of all three motors, including: (1) the Davenport motor (1837), (2) the Charles Page motor (1857), and (3) the contemporary linear motor (designed in 2016).
 In order to help students understand the connections and elements common to all three types of motors, a Solenoid Invention Kit was developed to introduce prerequisite knowledge.

-Amperes’ research with the solenoid led to development of Ampere’s Law in the nineteenth century.
-Ampere’s law which describes the relationship between length, diameter and number of turns in a coil of wire and the strength of the magnetic field generated when electrical current flows through the wire.
+Ampere’s research with the solenoid led to development of Ampere’s Law in the nineteenth century.
+Ampere’s law describes the relationship between current and magnetic field and it allows one to determine the magnetic field strength in and around solenoids of various shapes and sizes.
 This information was useful to subsequent inventors who developed electromechanical inventions.
-The same knowledge useful to modern-day explorers retracing the footsteps of the original pioneers.
+The same knowledge is useful to modern-day explorers retracing the footsteps of the original pioneers.

 Related assessment items were devised to assess the students’ understanding of concepts involving electricity and magnetism after completion of the Solenoid Invention Kit activities.
 The students demonstrated little or no understanding of these concepts on a pre-test.
 After the Solenoid Invention Kit was implemented in an initial pilot, approximately one-third of the students demonstrated a good or deep understanding of the underlying concepts on the post-test.
 The student responses on the post-test were analyzed through qualitative analysis and used to identify misconceptions.
 This information was used to revise the materials to address misconceptions that persisted after completion of an initial pilot of the Solenoid Invention Kit.